Dileepkumarpatelpalamu/todo-list-django-restapi/readme.md

-# To-Do List Project with APIs and Templates
+# To-Do List Project with APIs and Templates Ingegration

 ## Project Overview